ErlingMMM/mefit-with-react/README.md

 # Vercel
 We've chosen Vercel as our hosting platform for the MeFIT application.
 Vercel is a powerful and user-friendly platform that simplifies the deployment process and provides robust hosting solutions for web applications.
 The url is given by:  http://mefit-with-react.vercel.app

+# Note:
+This webapp is design to fit the screensize of all mobile siluators in google chrome inspect mode.
+It also runs on desktop with chrome web browser.